 If you want to have a room especially for homeschooling, that has posters, maps, colorful designs, and handwriting charts around the room, DO IT!
 Just because you dress up your area with useful tools doesn’t mean you stand at a chalkboard and teach like a public school classroom, (or maybe you do? and that’s fine too).

 I recently purchased a

 waaaay to big for our area larger whiteboard for our homeschool, because I couldn’t fit much on the little art one we had.
-I do not stand and teach from it (it is on a short easel so I can write on it while sitting at the table with the kids, or they can easily use it), but we have it so that we can fit our ideas, brainstorm for topics together, keep different topics of review posted, etc on the board.
+I do not stand and teach from it (my husband made an awesome ledge for it to sit upon), but we have it so that we can fit our ideas, brainstorm for topics together, keep different topics of review posted, etc on the board.

 (It also helps me with review throughout the week- if I can see what we are studying or what they are interested in, then it is in my brain.
-For me, out of sight out of mind is SO true, and I will completely forget what we want to
+For me, out of sight out of mind is SO true, and I will completely forget what we are wanting to do, enjoying, etc.

 In our home, it is about making literacy part of the environment (another post coming on that soon).